ProgrammingBishop/webAndEmailDevelopment/mtgDashboard/README.md

 ### Features

-Random dice roller to decide whose turn is first
+a - Random dice roller to decide whose turn is first
-Ability to click on the name to change to the player's preferences
+b - Ability to click on the name to change to the player's preferences
-Change between 2 game modes: Modern and Commander (also resets the scores for a new game)
+c - Change between 2 game modes: Modern and Commander (also resets the scores for a new game)
-Ability to track the scores (Life, Poison, Commander) of each player for the currently selected game mode
+d - Ability to track the scores (Life, Poison, Commander) of each player for the currently selected game mode
-Dynamic layout to function for desktop and mobile uses
+e - Dynamic layout to function for desktop and mobile uses

 ### To Preview: